Sociology: Quantitative Methods, BA

 |SOCI 100||Introduction to Sociological Research||1|

 |Select one of the following Options:||2|

-Select 1 Advanced Research Methods course
+Select 1 course unit in Advanced Research Methods course

-Select 1 Statistics course
+Select 1 course unit in Statistics

 |Quantitative Methods in Sociology I|